tone77/frubee/README.md

 To see the explanation of the parameters received, run from shell "frubee"

-For deepening, read file README-from-ver-1.0.0
+For deepening, read file FrubeeDataFiles.txt

 If the connection on the client is managed by DHCP: light test